NFTSiblings/Siblings-Solidity-Styling-Guide/README.md

 }
 ```

-For control structures whose body contains a single statement, omitting the braces is NOT ok in any condition.
+For control structures whose body contains a single statement, omitting the braces is acceptable if it improves the readability of the code.

 Yes
 ```
-if (x < 10) {
-    x += 1;
+if (x < 10) x += 1;
-}

 ```
 No
 ```